MobilityDB/MobilityDB/README.md

 Status
 ------
 The extension is under development.
-We are planning to release the first version at the end of 2020.
+We are planning to release the first version in 2021.

 Requirements
 ------------